maximeg/mongoid_max_denormalize/README.md

 For now, support only Mongoid 3.

+* Denormalize fields
+* Denormalize methods (only in One to Many situations for now)
+* Denormalize `count` in Many to One situations
-* Propagate only when needed
+* Propagate only when needed:
+    * for fields: when there are actual changes
+    * for methods: always (we can't know in an inexpensive way what is the old value to figure out if there is a change)
-* Take advantage of atomic operations on multi documents of MongoDB
+* Take advantage of atomic operations on multiple documents of MongoDB

 *This is a pre-version not suitable for production.*